dbus2/zbus/book/src/service.md

-# Writing a server interface
+# Writing a service interface

 <!-- toc -->

-In this chapter, we are going to implement a server with a method "SayHello", to greet back the calling client.
+In this chapter, we are going to implement a service with a method "SayHello", to greet back the calling client.

-We will first discuss the need to associate a service name with the server.
+We will first discuss the need to associate a service name with the service.
 Then we are going to manually handle incoming messages using the low-level API.
 Finally, we will present the `ObjectServer` higher-level API and some of its more advanced concepts.